Quick answer

 For CLUB DEXA clients in Irvine and Orange County, DEXA is positioned as a higher-detail checkpoint for fat loss, lean mass, bodybuilding, and long-term progress tracking.

-Join the Founding Member List before booking opens to lock in $49 standard DEXA body composition scans for life.
+Join the Founding Member List before booking opens to lock in $49 standard DEXA body composition scans for life, subject to additional terms.
 Expected regular pricing after launch starts at $89 per standard scan.
+No payment today.

 Join as a Founding Member